 - Lillian’s Stone.
 Apparently a woman named Lillian fought in the Battle of Ancrum Moor against the English during the War of the Rough Wooing, when Henry VIII attempted to wed his son to the infant Mary Queen of Scots.
 She supposedly lost use of her legs during the battle and “fought on her stumps.”
-Though this story is most likely a myth, the stone better represents the women and the trails and tribulations they suffered at the hands of war, and their strength to continue raising children and running a household solo.
+Though this story is most likely a myth, the stone better represents the women and the trials and tribulations they suffered at the hands of war, and their strength to continue raising children and running a household solo.

 - Melrose Abbey.
 You just can’t miss visiting this beautiful abbey ruin founded by David I in 1136.
 King Alexander II is buried here, as well as other Scottish kings and nobles.
 Melrose Abbey is also the final resting place for Robert the Bruce’s heart.

 - Eildon Hill.
 Also known as ‘Eildon Hills’ or ‘the Eildons’ due to its triple peak.
 You will walk through the middle of the two highest peaks if you follow the exact route.

 - Rhymers Stone.
 The Rhymers Stone marks the spot where, legend says, Thomas the Rhymer met the Faerie Queen.
 He was then inspired to write the first notes of the Scottish muse.
 You will only see this if you choose to deviate from the original route to take a shorter route following Dere Street, and then the road that takes you through Eildon.

 The walk from Cessford Castle to Harestanes is pleasant; you will follow a road that leads to a forest, before joining Dere Street, which is a path and not a street.
 Let me explain.